mfox08/Coral_Nutrients/README.md

         * TPAIN_master_all_variables09.17.csv - metadata for all corals used for the respirometry measurements

-manuscript
+#### Manuscript
 PDF of online supporting information

-Code:
+#### Code:
    1. Fox_etal2020_tank_conditions.R - analysis of environmental conditions during the course of the experiment
    2. Fox_etal2020_nutrient_analyses.R - analysis of historical baseline and experimental nutrient concentrations
    3. Fox_etal2020_Physiology_analyses.R - analysis of all physiological and photosynthetic data and creation of main text figs. 1,2,3
    4. Fox_etal2020_Isotope_analyses.R - analysis of stable isotope data and creation of main text Fig. 4